HPC file transfers

 Split the window horizontally and vertically, you will be running a total of 3 terminals.

-Now, you have your 2 windows and three panes running in on of them.
+In your case, you now have your 2 windows and three panes running in one of them.

 example1: 2 windows (created Wed Apr 2 16:12:54 2025) (attached)